nycresistor/iot-class/README.md

 - Poll the time API to check if it's the right time
 - If so, gradually turn on the lamp

+You should be able to build this on your own using the code from `PixelFade` and from `TimeApi`.
+If you get stuck, check the solution in SunriseClock!

 # Future work